 (YGSF) Tell us about your yoga journey.

 (Alexandra) Yoga found me in Florida while I went to the gym in my early twenties.
-I started by going twice a week just after spinning class to help stretch, in the Iyengar style.
-I realized I was hooked a few years later while traveling across the US for one year in my RV from coast to coast.
-I started my daily personal practice among trees and sunrise that year.
+I started by going twice a week just after spinning class to help stretch in the Iyengar style.
+I realized I was hooked a few years later as I spent one year traveling coast to coast across the U.S. in my RV.
+I started my daily personal practice among trees and sunrises that year.

 Teaching prenatal yoga was handed to me shortly thereafter by my teacher Jane Austin.
 I have been striving to learn more about birth by taking a doula training this past year in order to help women in that amazing stage of life.